rihi52/lv_port_pc_vscode/README.md

+# Fork of the Simulator project for LVGL embedded GUI Library (See below)

+I created this fork to practice programming UI's with LVGL.
+This repo is an incomplete music player UI.

 # Simulator project for LVGL embedded GUI Library

 The [LVGL](https://github.com/lvgl/lvgl) is written mainly for microcontrollers and embedded systems, however you can run the library **on your PC** as well without any embedded hardware.
 The code written on PC can be simply copied when your are using an embedded system.